The quarantine has altered our balance—individually and collectively.

 In an excellent article, author Cathryn Jakobson Ramin writes on this topic with Fully in Portland - What "Ergonomics" overlooked: You.
 She looks at how “ergonomic” mistakenly became synonymous with “healthy,” and why desk-bound workers are so susceptible to pain and chronic illness.

-Lull was designed with a deep understanding of the human body, ergonomics, and the impacts of work upon our posture and energy.
+Lull was designed with a broad understanding of the human body, ergonomics, and the impacts of work upon our posture and energy.
 Our product designer, David Ryan created many ergonomic furniture pieces over the years, including active seating perch chairs, and received an IDSA Gold Award for furniture for his LeanToo.

 Away from the desk

 So, while ergonomics is all about boosting productivity by improving body positioning while working, we'd like to encourage you to rest as well.

 Lull is not furniture to work from.
 Rather, it is for taking a break from work on—a change-up to break the patterns of our body positioning from working at our computers is needed before these patterns become painful.

 Built to support the body in a gentle inversion position, Lull is a simple, calming, experiential way to ease the pull of gravity on our bodies.
 To both prevent and lessen pain and bring ease to the caring of ourselves.
 Especially helpful now during the stresses of our coronavirus times.
 And who knows, it may even help you feel more lively during your video meetings!